watari3/GitBucket-Wiki/AutoUpdate.md

 GitBucket stores the current version to ```GITBUCKET_HOME/version``` and checks it at start-up.
 If the stored version differs from the actual version, it executes differences of SQL files between the stored version and the actual version.
 And ```GITBUCKET_HOME/version``` is updated by the actual version.

-We also add any Scala code for upgrade GitBucket which modifies ｒesources other than database.
+We can also add any Scala code for upgrade GitBucket which modifies ｒesources other than database.
 Override ```Version.update``` like below:

 ```scala
 val versions = Seq(